 beacting = a harmonious merging of being and acting in a performance

-The first in-person two-day intensive workshop is currently being organized in Knoxville or Nashville, Tennessee over one of the week-ends in April, 2025.
-The workshop will be focused on scene work, with the idea that theory could be learned more efficiently by resolving specific questions that come up while working on a specific scene.
-The style of acting that will be taught/encouraged is what could be called realistic or personal or psychological acting, heavily influenced by The Method (Lee Strasberg), The System (Konstantin Stanislavskii), and, most importantly, by the teachings of (and in-person study with) John Strasberg.
+Classes and workshops are currently being organized in Tennessee.
+Both classes and workshops are focused on scene work, with the assumption that theory could be learned more efficiently by resolving specific questions that come up while working on a specific scene.
+The style of acting that is taught/encouraged is what could be called realistic or personal or psychological acting, heavily influenced by The Method (Lee Strasberg), The System (Konstantin Stanislavskii), and, most importantly, by the teachings of (and in-person study with) John Strasberg.

 Please fill out the form below to start your registration: